katiesunsg/snapchat-political-ads-US2019/README.md

 # Predicting Snapchat Political Advertisement Impressions in the U.S. for the Year 2019 based on Amount Spent and Number of Days
 ## Background
-Political advertisements have a long history in [mass media.](https://onlinelibrary.wiley.com/doi/abs/10.1002/9781405186407.wbiecp049.pub2) It is interesting to consider how the buying power of organizations and the number of days that an ad runs for might influence the number of impressions an ad recieves.
+Political advertisements have a long history in [mass media.](https://onlinelibrary.wiley.com/doi/abs/10.1002/9781405186407.wbiecp049.pub2) It is interesting to consider how the amount spent and number of days that an ad runs for might influence the number of impressions.
 We'll take a look at public data provided by [Snapchat, a social-media platform,](https://phys.org/news/2018-06-snapchat.html) to determine how these two variables play a role in predicting the succcess of an ad.

 ## Business Question
 ***Can we predict the number of impressions for a political ad on Snapchat in the United States FY2019 based on amount of money spent and days ad was running?***